 Occupational Therapy focuses on five main treatment areas: fine motor skills, gross motor skills, motor planning, self-regulation, and sensory processing.
 In addition, students are taught a concept known as the Zones of Regulation®, which facilitates self-regulation and emotional control and allows them to categorize and communicate their feelings in a safe, non-judgmental way.
 Lower School students receive Occupational Therapy in small groups of two to four students for 30 minutes once a week.
-It is also incorporated into Movement and Gym classes.
-As students move into the Middle School, Occupational Therapy is provided on a consultative basis.

 Field trips connect to the content curriculum and inspire students’ curiosity by bringing units of study alive.
 In these moments, learning is fun and memorable.
 Moreover, students discover the richness of New York City as they explore everything from a local park to major cultural institutions.
 Below is a listing of a few of the places students visited recently.